johnwesleyquintero/scalesmart/docs/strategies/synchronization_strategy.md

 ## 7. Data Compression:

 - **Compression Algorithms:** Use compression algorithms like Gzip or Brotli to reduce the size of data before transferring it over the network.
-- **Client-Side Compression:** Implement client-side compression to reduce the amount of data stored in local storage and sent to the server.
+- **Client-Side Compression:** Implement client-side compression to reduce the amount of data stored in IndexedDB and sent to the server.
 - **Server-Side Compression:** Configure the server to use compression for responses.
 - **Selective Compression:** Apply compression selectively based on data type and size.
 For example, compress large text-based content but skip already compressed data like images.